Protect (London) – Legal Adviser

 — Working with Protect’s senior lawyers in their preparation of legal interventions in key whistleblower cases.

-The successful candidate must have a law degree or legal training, good communication skills, previous experience providing advice, and a demonstrable interest in using the law to benefit the public interest.
-Experience of delivering training and engaging with policy makers, or the business community, will also count favourably towards an application.
-Shortlised candidates will be interviewed on 30/11 and 01/12.
+The successful candidate must have a law degree or legal training, good communication skills, and a demonstrable interest in using the law to benefit the public interest.
+Previous experience providing advice is desirable but not obligatory.
+Shortlisted candidates will be interviewed on 7/3 and 8/3.

 How to Apply